steenhansen/3d-game/README.md

 Updates the horizontal lines on the checkerboard playfield slowly.

-One Firefox browser is taxing while other browsers are fine with four distinct visible games, albeit with high 50% cpu usage.
+Two visible Firefox games cause issues while other browsers are fine with four distinct visible games.